 Designed and trialed at the Agvention centre in Kandanga the BOS BAG is a simple, chemical free and effective means of treating your cattle with non-residual fly control products.
+Our Bos Bags have recently been refined to make them even more robust.

 We recommend using with certified organic insecticide - Absorbacide - but you can choose your own fill.
 See the BOS BAG in action below: